mailhog/MailHog/README.md

 ### Getting started

-Either:
+1. Either:
   * [Download the latest release](RELEASES.md) of Go-MailHog for your platform
-* Use Docker or AWS Elastic Beanstalk to deploy Go-MailHog with the example [Dockerfile](Dockerfile)
+  * [Read the deployment guide](DEPLOY.md) for other deployment options
+2. [Configure MailHog](CONFIG.md), or use the default settings:

-By default, the SMTP server will start on port 1025, the HTTP server will start on port 8025, and in-memory message storage will be used.
+  * the SMTP server will start on port 1025
+  * the HTTP server will start on port 8025
+  * in-memory message storage will be used.

 ### Features